iqballa24/shopping-cart/README.md

 </p>

 ## Tokopaedi
 <p>Tokopaedi is a simple web e-commerce using Fake store rest API.
-You see all product and add item to cart</p>
+You can see all product and add item to cart</p>

 ## Table of contents